amogh2004/DS862-Assignments/README.md

    - Optimize Model Performance: Tune alpha (for MNB) and var_smoothing (for GNB) using GridSearchCV.

-10. Uncovering News Topics: LDA vs. NMF for ABC News Headlines
+8. Uncovering News Topics: LDA vs. NMF for ABC News Headlines
+   - Extract meaningful topics from ABC News headlines using LDA and NMF.
+   - Compare LDA and NMF in topic extraction accuracy.
+   - Analyze how different feature extraction methods (BoW vs. TF-IDF) affect results.
+   - Determine the best model for news topic discovery.

 11. Book Recommendation System Using Collaborative Filtering and Matrix Factorization
 12. Extra Credit: License Plate Character and Digit Recognition Using CNNs
 13. Midterm: Handling Categorical Data for Dimensionality Reduction and Clustering in Housing Prices